 Following ACL reconstruction, athletes are always curious when they can ditch the crutches and brace and start working towards their previous activities.
 The graft type, the complexity of your surgery (i.e. if/what other tissues were repaired), and your overall healing capacity are factors that help determine your timeline.
 The following should give you an idea of what to expect whether you had your ACL repaired or your ACL and meniscus repaired.

-If you had only the ACL repaired:
+If you had only the ACL repaired with crutches:

 Initially use crutches & brace:

 – You can expect to initially walk with the crutches and your knee brace locked in extension.
 Your knee lacks stability and strength as your new graft is healing, so one of the main goals for the first phase following surgery is to protect the graft.

 – A bone-patellar tendon-bone (BPTB) graft is considered more stable than other options, so your surgeon may clear you to walk without crutches as long as you don’t experience an increase in pain.
 For many, this milestone is met in 7-10 days post-op – using crutches after ACL surgery.